-A: The Academy is a series of six workshops, each 2.5-hours long, beginning on the evening of Wednesday, September 13, 2017.
+A: The Academy is a series of six workshops, each 2.5-hours long, beginning in September on Wednesday evenings.

-After the kick-off meeting on September 13, Academy sessions will be held on Wednesdays from 5:30 - 8 pm in Downtown Hillsboro on the following dates: September 20, September 27, October 4, October 11, and October 18.
-Dinner and child care will be provided at all Academy sessions.
+In 2017, the kick-off meeting took place on September 13.
+Academy sessions were held on Wednesdays from 5:30 - 8 pm in Downtown Hillsboro on September 20, September 27, October 4, October 11, and October 18.
+Dinner and child care are provided at all Academy sessions.

-The Academy will wrap up with a presentation to the Hillsboro City Council in November.
+The 2017 Academy wrapped up with a presentation to the Hillsboro City Council in November 2017.

-Q: What if I can’t commit to making all of those dates?
+Q: What if I can’t commit to making all of the meeting dates?

 A: Due to the collaborative, hands-on work of the Academy, attendance at all sessions is required.

-If you have a calendar conflict for these dates, please consider applying for the Academy next year.
+If you have a calendar conflict for the meeting dates, please consider applying for the Academy next year.
 In the meantime, we would love to talk with you about other ways you might get involved in Hillsboro’s community governance.

 Click here if you would like to be contacted with more information.